jimmieego/jimmieego.github.io/resume.md

 ### Digital User Experience Specialist, 10/2011 to Present
 Purdue University Libraries, West Lafayette, IN

-- Independently plan and conduct user research including identification of user needs and goals (through interviews, focus groups, and contextual inquiry), as well as task and workflow modeling.
+- Independently plan and conduct user research to identify user needs and goals through interviews, focus groups, and contextual inquiry.
-- Work with development team and content owners to follow user-centered design approach and develop effective user interface and information architecture for library website, web applications and digital collections.
+- Work with development team and content owners to develop effective user interface and information architecture for library website, web applications and digital collections.
 - Plan and conduct usability assessment to make design recommendations to stakeholders based on user feedback.

 **Projects** include: